Of note: the following is taken from 20/20 mom’s website. Please go to

 After the screening tool is administered, a score is derived to identify whether the patient screened positive or negative for a mental health disorder.
 A positive screening score does not necessarily confirm a diagnosis; a more thorough diagnostic evaluation by a healthcare professional with adequate training in maternal mental health may be necessary.
 Such providers could include being Perinatal Mental Health-Certified, or completing training through the National Curriculum in Reproductive Psychiatry for example.

 Screening is an assessment, it is an opportunity for conversation and can open the door for those struggling to recognize they are in a safe place to have mental health conversations.
+Read below to learn more about the screening tools researchers consider valid in detecting these disorders.

 When Should Screening Occur?